 - a.
 One sign is allowed for each customer entrance.
 A customer entrance includes, but is not limited to, a direct outside entrance to a shop or store, and a direct outside entrance to an enclosed mall or shopping center. - b.
 The maximum sign area is 2 square feet for each linear foot of building frontage.
 Building frontage is the side of a building that abuts, parallels, or is nearest to parallel with, a street, a parking area, or other circulation area open to the general public and that has either a main window display or a public entrance to the building.
-A shop or store with an outside entrance is considered to have its own building frontage, which is the front width of the portion of the building occupied for that use.
-[A dimension must not be counted more than once as a building frontage.] - c.
-A sign or supporting structure of a flat wall sign must [not] extend [more than] 12 inches or less from the wall. - d.
+A shop or store with an outside entrance is considered to have its own building frontage, which is the

+- front width of the portion of the building occupied for that use.
+A dimension must not be counted more than once as a building frontage. - c.
+A sign or supporting structure of a flat wall sign must not extend more than 12 inches from the wall. - d.
 A projecting wall sign may project 42 inches from the building, but not closer than 8 feet to a curb line.
-The sign [must not] may project over a public right-of-way [except] only where there is no building setback. - e.
-The maximum height of a sign [must not exceed] is 26 feet [in height] and must meet the following standards:

-- [The] A sign [must not extend] that extends above any portion of the roof or [be placed upon] that is placed on any roof surface is prohibited; - ii.
+The sign must not project over a public right-of-way except where there is no building setback. - e.
+The sign must not exceed 26 feet in height and must meet the following standards: - i.
+The sign must not extend above any portion of the roof or be placed upon any roof surface; - ii.
 A sign that projects over a public right-of-way or public ingress or egress must have a minimum clearance above the ground of 10 feet for a sign that projects over a pedestrian walkway and 18 feet for a sign that projects over a street or driveway. - f.
-The sign may be illuminated (see [Sec.]
-Section 6.7.6.E [[7.7.6.E]]).
+The sign may be illuminated (see Sec.
+7.7.6.E.).